alebastrov/java-junit-5-expected-exception/readme.md

 Note: it likely will not work with final fields, so you perhaps will need also remove 'final' modifier inside the class.
 Note: default class for hiding is ReflectiveOperationException.
 Note: after test class being processed all extra settings revoked and loggers become unwrapped.

+@ToDo do the same for particular test,not only for test class